Housing Accommodation Policies and Procedures

 - Applications not completed by housing deadlines will be accepted and considered, but there is no guarantee that late requests will be met before the semester begins.

-- If you'd like to request to be housed with/near friends or in a specific location on campus, you may submit your request in writing to the SEAS Assistant Director.
+- If you'd like to request to be housed with/near friends or in a specific location on campus, please indicate that on your request form and provide updates as needed by email to SEAS@brown.edu.

-- Please keep in mind that housing accommodations are only based on disability-related needs and are determined on a case-by-case basis.
-Housing accommodations are not meant to be a means to circumvent the regular housing lottery for you or your friends.
-Our first priority is to accommodate your disability and we'll do our best to try and get you close to friends (there are no guarantees).
+- Please keep in mind that housing accommodations are only based on disability related needs and are determined on a case-by-case basis.
+Housing accommodations are not meant to be a means to circumvent the regular housing lottery process so are coordinated closely with Res.
+Life to make sure it's intergrity is maintained as much as possible.
+Our first priority is to accommodate your disability, but we'll do our best to try and get you close to friends and into areas you all prefer.
 If you have a question about this policy please ask the SEAS Director for clarification.

 - Once housing decisions are made, you will be notified by email of your placement.